Jetsunma Ahkon Lhamo: Early years

+Early years

 Based on a series of instructive dreams that started at age 19, Zeoli began a meditation practice, later identified as chod by Penor Rinpoche, culminating in a spiritual experience at age 30.
 She studied with a New Age teacher named Jim Gore and led classes at the Black Mountain Light Center in North Carolina.
 In 1980, she met Michael Burroughs, a graduate student in religions at the University of Virginia and separated from Malloy in 1981.

 Zeoli moved with Burroughs and her son Christopher to Kensington, Maryland.
 (Her son Ben remained with Malloy.)
 She married Burroughs in 1983 and changed her name to Catharine.
 Together they formed a non-sectarian organization The Center for Discovery and New Life beginning with former members from the Black Mountain Light Center.
 She gave channeled teachings, specifically a three-year cycle of teachings called the Santu Series Her group quickly expanded, with the students practicing the meditation techniques Zeoli herself practiced from her dreams, and taking vows of compassion that Zeoli composed.
 The group began a 24-hour prayer vigil in the basement of their Kensington home in April, 1985.